mrnorman/YAKL/README.md

 ## Using YAKL

 To use YAKL's Array classes, `parallel_for` launchers, reductions, allocators, and atomics, you only need to `#include "YAKL.h"`.
-For NetCDF I/O routines, you need to also `#include "YAKL_netcdf.h"`.
+For NetCDF I/O routines, you need to `#include "YAKL_netcdf.h"`.
+For YAKL's FFTs, you need to `#include "YAKL_fft.h"`.

 Be sure to use `yakl::init(...)` at the beginning of the program and `yakl::finalize()` at the end.
 If you do not call these functions, you will get errors during runtime for all `Array`s, `SArray`s, and device reductions.
-YAKL will give you a runtime warning if you forget to use these.

 ### `parallel_for`